-The ISRF Noticeboard will be home to news, one-off articles, and updates on the interdisciplinary research of its Fellows.
+The ISRF Noticeboard is home to news, one-off articles, and updates on the interdisciplinary research of its Fellows and partners.

 PLEASE NOTE: ISRF INITIATIVES, INCLUDING FELLOWSHIP COMPETITIONS, ESSAY COMPETITIONS & WORKSHOPS WILL BE ANNOUNCED VIA OUR MAILING LIST – SIGN UP HERE